 There are several named hiking trails in Alice Lake Provincial Park and many of them continue beyond the park.
 Popular trails in the park include the Four Lakes Trail, Mike's Loop, Stump Lake Trail, Alice Lake Loop Trail, Swamp Lantern Interpretive Loop Trail, Bob MacIntosh Memorial Trail, Jacks Trail, DeBeck's Hill Trail and the Tracks from Hell Trail.
 The Four Lakes Trail is a very nice 6 kilometre circular route that takes you through the forest and past all four of the Alice Lake Park's lakes.
 Pretty easy and relaxing, the Four Lakes Trail takes less than a couple hours to hike.
 DeBeck's Hill Trail is considerably more challenging than the Four Lakes Trail.
 This 3 kilometre(roundtrip) hike takes you up 274 metres to excellent views of Mount Garibaldi and the snowy Tantalus Range.
 Dogs are not allowed on any of the Alice Lake Provincial Park hiking trails and must stay on a leash in campground.

-Getting to Alice Lake
+Alice Lake Directions Map

 From downtown Squamish at Cleveland Avenue, drive north on the Sea to Sky Highway for 9.8 kilometres and you will see a large Alice Lake Provincial Park sign on your right.
 Turn right onto Alice Lake Road and follow the signs for the park.
 Alice Lake Provincial Park is quite large and you will see signs for the campsite, group campsite as well as day parking near Alice Lake.
 Alice Lake is on the ParkBus route from Vancouver.
 ParkBus services several BC Parks trailheads and operates during the summer months.
 Their routes and schedules can be found at on their website here, or at 1800.928.7101.